coditori/gotori/examples/rest-api-gin/README.md

 ```

 ## Default user info
-username/password: admin
-You can also login with this user once and enter the token inside swagger/postman then you have the access to all endpoints
+You can also login with this user once and enter the token inside swagger/postman then you have the access to all endpoints: username/password = admin

 ## Check if the API is running
 Check this on browser: http://localhost:8000/ping